 High Protein Greek Gyro Salad Variations

-1. The Gyro Pasta Salad Hybrid
+The Gyro Pasta Salad Hybrid

-2. Italian-Greek Fusion Twist
+Italian-Greek Savory Fusion Twist

-3. Coastal Gyro with Lemon Garlic Shrimp
+Coastal Gyro Salad with Garlic Shrimp

 Frequently Asked Questions (FAQs)

-What is a Greek gyro salad?
+What meat is in gyro salad?

 Why does my tzatziki get watery overnight?